gwijthoff/texting/index.md

 # Required Books

+The following books are required for the class, and are available at the campus book store.
+In addition to these books, we will be reading a number of articles in PDF that will all be linked to in the schedule below.

 - Louisa Hall, *Speak* (2015)
 - Kazuo Ishiguro, *Never Let Me Go* (2005)
 - Ann Petry, *The Street* (1946)